Free quotients of fundamental groups of smooth quasi-projective varieties: Pencils on

-Corollary \ref{corolmain} shows that the pencils of curves of degree $d$, have independent of $d$ or $k$ the number of fibers which are unions of irreducible curves of degree at most $k$ provided $d >>k$.
+Corollary \ref{corolmain} shows that the pencils of curves of degree $d$ in $\PP^2$ have independent of $d$ or $k$ bound on the number of fibers which are unions of irreducible curves of degree at most $k$ provided $d \gg k$.
 Proposition below makes it more explicit.
-It shows that the number $\rho_{d,k}$ of the reducible fibers with degrees of components at most $k$ ({\it we call such pencils $k$-reducible}) in a pencils of curves of degree $d \ge 2k$ is at most 11.
-In other words:
+It shows that the maximal number $\rho_{d,k}(\PP^2)$ of reducible fibers with degrees of components at most $k$ ({\it we call such pencils $k$-reducible}) in a pencils of curves of degree $d \ge 2k$ is at most 11.
+Hence the maximal rank of a free quotient of the fundamental group of the complements to a union of members of a pencil of curves of degree greater than or equal to $2k$, having the degrees of irreducible components not exceeding $k$, is $\rho_{d,k}(\PP^1)-1$.
+Since this does not provide information about pencils of the curves of degree between $k$ and $2k$ we have: